memelee/GoServer/README.md

-ZJGSU Server Of New Online Judge
+ZJGSU Server For New Online Judge
 ========

 Server Written By Golang

-Powered By Lintz Lizt Zhanjf
+Version 0.9